-&lt;sup>11 Among others, the Constitution of Guatemala (31 May 1985), in its Article 46, refers to the primacy of international human rights treaties over domestic law; the Constitution of Peru (1993), in its Article 105, enounces that the international human rights treaties have constitutional status; the Constitution of Chile (30 July 1980), reformed its Article 5, which establishes that "the organs of the State must respect and promote such rights, guaranteed by this Constitution as well as by the international treaties that are ratified by Chile and that are in force"; the Constitution of Colombia (7 July 1991), establishes in its Article 93 the primacy of international human rights treaties over the domestic legal order; etc.
+&lt;sup>12 Among others, the Constitution of Guatemala (31 May 1985), in its Article 46, refers to the primacy of international human rights treaties over domestic law; the Constitution of Peru (1993), in its Article 105, enounces that the international human rights treaties have constitutional status; the Constitution of Chile (30 July 1980), reformed its Article 5, which establishes that "the organs of the State must respect and promote such rights, guaranteed by this Constitution as well as by the international treaties that are ratified by Chile and that are in force"; the Constitution of Colombia (7 July 1991), establishes in its Article 93 the primacy of international human rights treaties over the domestic legal order; etc.

-&lt;sup>12 The database was compiled by Ms Anne Peters and Ms Sarah Stingelin, Max Planck Institute for Comparative Public Law and International Law, Heidelberg.
+&lt;sup>13 The database was compiled by Ms Anne Peters and Ms Sarah Stingelin, Max Planck Institute for Comparative Public Law and International Law, Heidelberg.

-those States implement the treaty provisions within their domestic legal orders differ substantially.
+Organization of American States and the African Union).
+Although the obligations contained in such treaties bind all States parties without distinction, the ways in which those States implement the treaty provisions within their domestic legal orders differ substantially.
 In some States human rights treaties as such form part of the legal order; others need to transpose them into their legal order through national legal acts.
 In some countries, international human rights treaties have a higher status than national law, in others they do not.

 - 13. The reasons behind the success of international human rights treaties, both concerning the high number of their ratifications and their implementation, lie in a variety of factors.
-One of these factors may be the legal culture: countries that belong to the civil law culture, for instance, tend to show more openness towards international law than those of the common law culture, though this rule is by no means absolute.
-The attitude is furthermore influenced by the historical experience and political orientation of individual countries.
-Democracies usually reserve international human rights treaties a more important position within their domestic legal orders than States with other political regimes.
+One of these factors may be the legal culture; the attitude is furthermore influenced by the historical experience and political orientation of individual countries.
+Democracies usually provide international human rights treaties with a more important position within their domestic legal orders than States with other political regimes.
 This is evident from legislative reforms that many newly democratic countries of Central and Eastern Europe, Latin America and other regions have undertaken after the fall of previous totalitarian or autocratic regimes.
 Finally, the temporal element plays a role.
 Countries which have adopted or revised their fundamental laws rather recently, reveal a higher probability to explicitly regulate the legal status of international human rights treaties, or international treaties in general, and to provide them with an important place domestically, than countries with a legal order based on a more traditional constitution (or with no written constitution at all).
 This, however, does not automatically mean that the practices of these two groups of states differ to the same extent. - 14.
 The study of historical, social and political factors is beyond the scope of the present Report, which will focus on the legal factors fostering or hindering integration and implementation of human rights treaties in the national legal order.
 Section A will explore those legal factors which are present in different national orders, while section B will analyse the factors which stem from the international legal order.

-A. Domestic law factors influencing the legal effect of human rights treaties into the national legal orders
+A. Domestic law factors influencing the legal effect of human rights treaties in domestic law